Now that you’ve installed WordPress, it’s time to perk up the plain vanilla functionality by learning how to install WordPress plugins!

 - Select your newly-created database in phpMyAdmin and click on the “Import” tab.

-- Browse for your backup file, be sure that the SQL button is checked, and click Go.
+- Browse for your backup file, be sure that the format selected is “SQL”, and click Go.

 - In phpMyAdmin, click on your test database, and the table wp_options (or wp_xxxxxx_options).
 BE SURE YOU ARE IN YOUR TEST DATABASE.

 - Click the pencil on the siteurl line to edit the information.

 - Change the siteurl to your test site.

 - In FTP, navigate to the root of your TEST WordPress installation.
 In our example this would be www.mytestsite.com/blog.